 Do self-watering planters really work?

 Self-watering features are extremely helpful, especially for beginners.
 Just fill the reservoir at the bottom periodically and the planter delivers a steady amount of moisture.

 Do planters need drainage holes?

-While drainage holes are a great way to allow excess water to drip out of your plant's soil, they aren't always needed.
+While drainage holes allow excess water to drip out of your plant's soil, they aren't always needed.
 Rocks or stones at the bottom of your pot can help keep excess water from sitting in the soil, or you can even keep a plant in its nursery pot and then place that into a more pretty pot to cover it.
 Then, when it's time to water, simply take the plant out of the planter, water it, and put it back in the planter, nursery pot and all.